 Vitamin C can boost levels of white cells, the body's main infection-fighting cells.
 Vitamin C-rich foods are often red, orange, or deep green in color.
 These include most berries, tomatoes, peppers, kiwis, broccoli, and spinach.

 There are also over the counter (OTC) medications available to treat cold sores symptoms.
 Many offer child-friendly dosages.

-- Abreva and Zilactin may help reduce recovery time
+- Abreva and Zilactin, which are both available to buy online, may help reduce recovery time

 - Anbesol and Orajel numb sores, lessening pain